Our therapists

 Veronica has worked with tamariki / children, adolescents, adults, couples, groups and families for many years in both Aotearoa New Zealand and the UK.
 Her professional interest areas are adolescence, parent-child relationships, whānau systems, negotiating transitions, separation and loss, abuse and trauma, and couple work.

-If you and your whānau are affected by serious illness or grief, talk to us to see how we can help
+If you or your whānau are affected by serious illness or grief, talk to us to see how we can help.